time2dist¶

 [r,rmin,rmax] = time2dist(t)

-are determined by the empirical approximations derived by Gunnar Jeschke as implemented in the older DeerLab versions.
+Computes the N-point distance axis r according to the input time axis t.
+The minimal and maximal distances rmin, rmax are determined by the empirical approximations derived by Gunnar Jeschke as implemented in the older DeerLab versions.

 [r,rmin,rmax] = time2dist(t,M)

-The length of the output axis can be specified by the parameter M
+The length of the output axis can be specified by the parameter M.

 These empirical equation approximate the minimal and maximal detectable distances given a certain time step and trace length